-A: If you still do not know what you want to be when you come to filling out your grid, go with your strengths and do the highest course of which you are capable.
+A: If you still do not know what you want to be when you come to selecting courses, go with your strengths and do the highest course of which you are capable.
 It is better to leave your options open.